Table of Contents

 What are the challenges in creating HD Maps?

 The cost incurred in creating the HD Maps is a big challenge, as we cannot send huge amounts of data over cellular networks.
 The way to address this challenge is to categorize the information to be shared in real-time vs the information that need not be shared in real time.
 So, things that really impact driving behavior needs to be shared and distributed with other cars that may be affected such as a known accident on the road, landslides during a rainy season, a road construction in progress etc.

 How are HD Maps stored?

-There is a lot of data being collected now and there will be more lot of data that will be collected in the future once we have more self-driving cars on the road.
+There is a lot of data being collected now and there will be more data that will be collected in the future once we have more self-driving cars on the road.
 This is where the Cloud infrastructure comes into place, both for storage and computation purposes, and 99% of the computation is done over there.

 However, each individual car will continue to have its own memory cells or storage that people call as edge computing.
-So, each car will carry its own storage and computing power, so that each car can make its own decisions independently if it is offline it should be fully functional.
-In the case, the maps are being continuously called by rest of the software stack such as the perception system, planning and control system many times per second.
+So, each car will carry its own storage and computing power, so that each car can make its own decisions independently, even if it is offline it should be fully functional.
+In that case, the maps are being continuously called by rest of the software stack such as the perception system, planning and control system many times per second.
 The change detection module needs to kick-in to check what looks different from the map the system already has, and identify if it is a really important change to be distributed in real-time or send it to the edge compute process, and activate the active data collection process and share that data within the cloud.

 How we want to visualize depends on how we ultimately want to consume it.
 Unlike humans who need to see to visualize the data, the robots need to consume the data, which they do through APIs and so on.